-Ideally, a rugged laptop is that which will meet all your particular needs with its extra protection, hardy components and built.
+Ideally, a rugged laptop is one which will meet all your particular needs with its extra protection, hardy components and built.

 - Industrial and